schr0841/cnn_project/README.md

 ## Exploration of 2-step boosting ensemble procedure

 We attempt to train 2 models sequentially, where the second model learns from the errors of the first model.
 Since our best-performing models are EfficientNetB3 and ResNet50, we will use those models to form our boosted ensemble.
 We copy the code for these models into a new cell.
+However we are unable to get it to work correctly, and are leaving this as a 'future improvement' that could be worked on.

 We asked Claude AI if it could come up with an implementation of simple boosted ensemble models and it was able to do that, but the code it provided assumed we have a clear split among the features $X$ and target $y$, whereas here we do not.
-We have included it as an extra supplementary notebook titled "gemini_boosted_ensemble.ipynb"
+We have included it as an extra supplementary notebook titled "gemini_boosted_ensemble.ipynb" to look at for further development.